ixiaopan/blog/content/post/descriptive-statistics.md

 ### Mean

-Mean is the average of data and calculated by summing up all data values and then dividing them by the number of data.
+Mean is the average of the data and calculated by summing up all data values and then dividing them by the number of data.

 $$